joniles/mpxj/mkdocs/docs/howto-use-baselines.md

 # How To: Use Baselines

 One tool for measuring how a schedule has changed over time is to create a baseline.
-A baseline allows a snapshot of a schedule to be taken at a point in time, then in future you can compare the current state of your schedule to the baseline you've captured to see what's different.
+A baseline is a snapshot of a schedule taken at a point in time: at some point in the future you can compare the current state of your schedule to this snapshot as a way to understand what has changed.

-MPXJ supports reading baseline data from schedules created by Microsoft Project, Primavera P6, Asta Powerproject, Concept Draw PROJECT, Fasttrack, and Phoenix.
-There are two distinct approaches taken by these applications to manage baselines and these are typified by Microsoft Project and P6.
+Microsoft Project captures a baseline by taking copies of a small set of attributes for tasks, resources and resource assignments.
+The main attributes captured for each of these entities are Work, Cost, Duration, Start and Finish.

-Microsoft Project supports capturing 11 distinct baselines: one called simply "Baseline", and the rest labelled "Baseline 1" through to "Baseline 10".
+These attributes can be stored as one of 11 distinct baselines: one called simply "Baseline", and the rest labelled "Baseline 1" through to "Baseline 10".
+If we pick Duration as an example attribute, the baseline value for this attribute might appear as "Baseline Duration", "Baseline 1 Duration", "Baseline 2 Duration" and so on, depending on which set of baseline attributes you had chosen to capture your snapshot.

-In Microsoft Project you can select a menu option for the current project you are working with to take a new baseline.
-This copies the current state of your project into one of these baselines: you'll be given a choice of which baseline you would like to use at this point.
+Capturing a baseline in Microsoft Project is as simple as selecting a menu option for the current project you are working with to take a new baseline.

-Once you have populated a baseline you will have captured copies of attributes like Start, Finish, Duration, Fixed Cost, Fixed Cost Accrual and so on.

-XXX explain better what's happening heer!

-The
-exact set of attributes captured depend on which entity you are looking at (task, resource, resource assignment and so on).
-As you can see we have captured details of key elements of the current state of the schedule, rather than a copy of the entire schedule itself, but this is usually enough to understand how the schedule has changed.
+You'll be prompted to select which baseline you'd like to populate ("Baseline", "Baseline 1", "Baseline 2" and so on) then the relevant attributes will be copied across to the set of baseline attributes you've selected.

 The baseline attributes you have captured as part of this process have no special properties: by default they can be edited once they have been captured, and no recalculation takes place if they are edited (for example, if you change a baseline duration of a task, the baseline finish date of the task won't change).

 Primavera P6 takes a different approach: instead of capturing a subset of the attributes from you current schedule and storing